Lane-Romuald/Snake-Game/README.md

 - **Fruit Consumption**: The snake grows by consuming fruits.
 - **Score Display**: The total score is displayed during gameplay.
 - **Fruit Counter**: Tracks and displays the number of fruits consumed by type.
+- **Random positioning of fruit**
+- **Background music**: There's a background song when the serpet swallows a piece of fruit

 ## Getting Started

 ### Prerequisites
-- A modern web browser.
+- A modern web browser .
 - [Git](https://git-scm.com/) (to clone the repository).

 ### Installation